 Lutes are stringed instruments played by plucking with the fingers.
 Their oblong, rounded and pear-shaped body have a flat soundboard on which the strings are attached to a fretted neck.
 Normally, the lute has five sets of double strings plus a single, longer highest string.
 Other types of lutes include the small mandora and a bass lute, pandora, and the very largest lutes, the chitarrone and the Theorbo.
+Page 1 of 2.
+Check out our Lute accessories.

 The lute derives its name, as well as its distinctive shape, from the Arabic 'ud, an instrument which is vey much at the heart of Arabic musical life to this day.
 'Al 'ud' means 'the wooden one', a name perhaps coined to distinguish the 'ud from instruments made from gourds or with parchment soundboards.
 Lutes came to Europe in the Middle Ages, perhaps brought back from the Crusades, or via Moorish Spain, or Sicily, where the thirteenth century King Manfred von Hohenstaufen was a keen player.
 Throughout the Medieval period lutes, which then had only five pairs of strings, was played with a quill plectrum - again like the 'ud.
 Playing with a plectrum limits the kind of solo music that can be performed, and so the lute was often played in consort with other instruments, playing dance tunes, and being used to accompany song.